CIP-RIU/brapi/inst/notes/BrAPI_notes.md

 - defines page and pageSize in parameters (should also be defined then for attributes!)
 - contratry to up-front definition: 1st page is defined here as 1 (not 0 as in general?!)

+## markers

+- should be markers-search (as the section title seems to imply?)
+- include parameter: may be better: synonyms?

 # Notes on BrAPI implemenation of sweetpotatobase

 # Notes on sweetpotato database